 Cons of Bank Savings Accounts

 - Low interest may not keep up with inflation: If you have heard the saying, "No risk, no reward" then you understand that with a savings account comes little risk—and little reward.
-Some savings accounts may not produce much in interest at all, and the rate you can earn on money in a savings account is likely to be lower than inflation rates.
+Some savings accounts may not produce much in interest at all.
+The rate you can earn on money in a savings account is likely to be lower than inflation rates.

 - Rates are not fixed: With high-yield accounts, rates can change, so there's always the chance that the rate on your account will drop over time.